 A traditional procurement process is characterised by manual events, including many small, repetitive tasks.
 These tasks could be anything from approvals, writing RFxs contracts, negotiations and discussions of bids.
-Typical phone calls between a buyer and a seller are time consuming and can take an average of six minutes per call for basic interactions.
+Typical phone calls between a buyer and a seller can take an average of six minutes per call for basic interactions.

 Understandably, procurement is a difficult process to control.
 This is underlined by the fact that traditional procurement involves many groups with different users and departments responsible for each element of the overall process.
 This makes visibility more blurred, leading to a bigger loss of control and is usually increased by miscommunication between buyer companies and the many suppliers involved.
 Spend control becomes flawed, which could potentially mean further financial burdens.

 The first of these gains is time savings.
-An e-procurement platform would scrap any repetitive lengthy operations associated with approval, contracting, negotiation, and discussion and replace them with more automated processes and use of standard forms.
+An eProcurement platform removes any repetitive lengthy operations associated with approval, contracting, negotiation, and discussion and replaces them with more automated processes and use of standard forms.

-An e-procurement platform improves visibility if it consolidates all users, procurement professionals and suppliers into one platform.
-Suppliers, delivery and financial information is stored in one consolidated system, with integration to key systems such as payment systems and warehousing software.
-This gives users easier access to holistic information relating to any purchase.
-Information that can be presented graphically in the form of Dashboards.
-Having a streamlined procurement, sourcing and invoicing in a cloud based platform leads to visibility and control over every transaction locally, nationally and globally.
+An eProcurement platform improves visibility.
+Bringing all users, procurement professionals and suppliers onto one platform.
+Suppliers, delivery and financial information is then stored in one consolidated system.
+Additionally integration to your key systems, such as payment systems and warehousing software, is achieved.
+This gives users easier access to holistic information relating to any purchase information that can then be presented graphically in the form of Dashboards.
+Resulting in a streamlined procurement, sourcing and invoicing solution in a cloud based platform, with visibility and control over every transaction locally, nationally and globally.